How do you feel when you can see that someone is trying to impress you?

 And then... there are those who try to impress by using words designed to show that they're "professionals."
 In spite of the fact that I'm a "word person" I can't think of exactly what to call those words.
 Pompous, perhaps?
 Maybe condescending or pretentious, or self-important?
 They're kind of "Look at me, I really know a lot" words.

 If you use these "words meant to impress" in conversation with someone who doesn't know their meaning, you've lost the communication.
 You've also annoyed them, because you've made them feel inferior for not knowing what the heck you're talking about.
-Since none of us really like anyone who makes us feel inferior, that's not a good thing to do to prospects.
+Since nobody really likes anyone who makes them feel inferior, that's not a good thing to do to prospects.

 I came across one of those words today in a comment on a blog post.
 (No, not on Active Rain.)